berggrenmille/NGIN/DOCS/index.md

 #### 🎮 Vulkan SDK

+By default, NGIN in configured to support Vulkan.
+This can be disabled in the cmake configuration with the NGIN_BUILD_VULKAN flag.

-- **Windows**:
+- **Windows/Ubuntu**:
-  - Immerse yourself in Vulkan by visiting the [official Vulkan SDK website](https://vulkan.lunarg.com/sdk/home) and fetching the installer for Windows.
-Simply follow the on-screen cues, and you're set!
+  - Immerse yourself in Vulkan by visiting the [official Vulkan SDK website](https://vulkan.lunarg.com/sdk/home) Simply follow the on-screen cues, and you're set!

-- **Ubuntu**:
-  - For Ubuntu, the world of Vulkan is just a couple of commands away:

-    ```bash
-    sudo apt update
-    sudo apt install vulkan-sdk
-    ```

 #### 🖼 OpenGL

-- **Windows/Linux**:
+- **Windows/Ubuntu**:
   - OpenGL drivers typically come bundled with your GPU drivers.
 So, all you need to do is to ensure your GPU drivers (from NVIDIA, AMD, or Intel) are up-to-date.

+### 4 Dependencies

+#### No need

+- NGIN handles dependencies automatically using CMake Fetch.
+The only requirement is a solid internet connection.